aardappel/lobster/docs/source/language_spec.md

 a borrow is live (until the enclosing expression or statement completes, or for the variable's scope), a write to that location (or one that may alias
-it: any element of the same vector counts as one location unless both indices are different constants; builtins that remove elements count as writes) is
+it: any element of the same vector counts as one location unless both indices are different constants; builtins that remove elements count as writes; a write through a variable that was assigned the object from a variable path counts as a write to that path, with the same limits as for promotions, see Flow typing) is
 detected: if the write happens in a called function, or after the borrowing variable was initialized, the compiler instead makes the borrower own a reference and the program is accepted; if it happens while the borrowed value